Motor Insurance

 Where to buy top-up hire & reward cover

-The way Zego top-up hire & reward cover works is that a driver has a regular SD&P car insurance policy (with, say, Direct Line) that covers their personal driving, and then they buy Zego PAYG top-up H&R insurance that covers their delivery driving.
+The way Zego top-up hire & reward cover works is that a driver has a regular SD&P car insurance policy (with, say, a company that accepts it) that covers their personal driving, and then they buy Zego PAYG top-up H&R insurance that covers their delivery driving.

 What to look out for if you buy top-up cover

-Direct Line will cover your social, domestic & pleasure driving; the top-up H&R insurance will cover your delivery driving—but who covers your commute back and forth between home and work?
+IF you have social, domestic & pleasure driving, the top-up H&R insurance will cover your delivery driving—but who covers your commute back and forth between home and work?
 It depends.
 Investigate whether or not the top-up insurance will cover your commute; if it doesn't, you'll need to declare and pay for commuting on your Direct Line policy.

 And be sure to check your certificates of motor insurance.
 Commuting should be listed on one of them, but not both, as this could lead to confusion regarding who was liable if you have an accident while on your way to or from home.